Weakly--exceptional quotient singularities: Introduction

 From the more geometric point of view, it is more interesting to look at the variety $\complex^{n}/G$.
-This variety has a singularity at $G(0)$, which can be categorised as follows:
+Note that since this is a quotient singularity, it is a Kawamata log terminal singularity.

-\begin{defin}[see~{\cite[Definition~1.14]{Cheltsov-Shramov09}}] Let $(V\ni O)$ be a~germ of a Kawamata log terminal singularity.
-The singularity is~said to be exceptional if for every effective \rationals--divisor $D_{V}$ on the~variety $V$ one of the~following two conditions~is satisfied: \begin{itemize} \item either the~log pair $(V,D_{V})$ is not log canonical,
+\begin{defin} Let $(V\ni O)$ be a~germ of a Kawamata log terminal singularity.
+The singularity is~said to be \emph{exceptional} if for every effective \rationals-divisor $D_{V}$ on the~variety $V$, such that the~log pair $(V,D_{V})$ is log canonical, there exists at most one exceptional divisor over the point $O$ with discrepancy $-1$ with respect to the pair $(V,D_{V})$. \end{defin}